isomerpages/moe-aes/_useful-resources/For Parents/Parent and School Communication Policy.md

 **4\.
 General school communication**

 4.1.
 The school informs the parents about current activities via the Parents’ Gateway and School Website.
-It is important that parents download the Parents’ Gateway and read and take note of announcements published.
+It is important that parents download the Parents’ Gateway and read and take note of announcements published. <br>
 4.2.
-The AES general office will be the first point of contact for parents for non-educational questions.
+The AES general office will be the first point of contact for parents for non-educational questions. <br>
 4.3.
 The following order of communication will be the basis for all communication between the school and the parents through the AES general office at 65729100:

 a.
 For all matters concerning the lessons, the respective subject teacher can be contacted; for general class matters, the form teacher can be contacted.